Our ECE Major Design Experience Faculty Mentor Team

 Dr. Lester’s other awards and honors include: a 1986 IEE Electronics Letters Premium Award for the first transistor amplifier at 94 GHz; the 1994 Martin Marietta Manager’s Award; the Best Paper Award at SPIE’s Photonics West 2000 for reporting a quantum dot laser with the lowest semiconductor laser threshold; and the 2012 Harold E. Edgerton Award of the SPIE for his pioneering work on ultrafast quantum dot mode-locked lasers.
 He has published at least 125 journal articles and over 240 conference papers.

-Joe earned a B.Sc. in Computer Engineering from Syracuse University and a M.Sc. in Computer Systems Engineering from the University of Arkansas.
-His Ph.D. in Computer Engineering is from Virginia Tech and he is a graduate of the US Army War College.
+Dr. Joe Adams earned a B.Sc. in Computer Engineering from Syracuse University and a M.Sc. in Computer Systems Engineering from the University of Arkansas.
+His Ph.D. is in Computer Engineering from Virginia Polytechnic Institute and State University, where his research focused on network security and trust-based access control in mobile ad-hoc networks.
+He is a Senior Member of the IEEE, a Member of the ACM and Eta Kappa Nu, and a CISSP.

 He is a first-generation college graduate receiving a B.S in Aerospace Engineering in 1989 from Virginia Tech.
 He is a Professor of Practice for the Bradley Department of Electrical and Computer Engineering (ECE) at Virginia Tech.
 Other achievements include Level III certification in System Engineering and a Graduate of Naval Air System Command (NAVAIR) sponsored Executive Leadership Program.